itisnarendra/python/README.md

 # python
-All things relating to python
+Some basic concepts relating to python